iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 "generate" is the most key-to-parigot make target, as it generates stubs.
 These stubs implement the golang-specific type safe code that makes the parigot programming model work for golang developers.
-You need to run this anytime you change the `greeting.proto` protobuf schema definition.
+You need to run this anytime you change the `greeting.proto` protobuf schema definition contained in the `proto` directory.

+The default make target all runs `generate` just to be safe, even if it is not needed.

 {{< /blocks/section  >}}